Here is some software that I like to use on any computer I am using:

 Time Card Calculator & Timesheet Manager a great on-line calculator for converting work start and stop times to decimal hours.
 Bother decimal hours and hours-minutes are shown.

-invoicely.com on-line invoicing app.
+invoicely.com online invoicing app.
 Download the PDF of an invoice and edit it if to be cheap; or just send it with the invoicely logo.
-Caveat is that every invoice gets published to the Web if someone knows their URLs.
+Caveat is that every invoice gets published to the Web, thence can be viewed if someone knows their URLs.

-Total Commander a super powerful alternative to Windows Explorer.
-Has a built-in FTP client, too.
+Total Commander a super-powerful alternative to Windows Explorer.
+Has a built-in FTP and ZIP functionality.
 Search *.00??.r?? to find Revit backups.
 (Not free per se but has just one nag screen.)

 Air Duct Calculator — who needs a cardboard ductulator?